 - The name that you reserve in Partner Center.
 This specifies the name that is displayed in Microsoft AppSource and the in-product Store.

 A good description makes your solution stand out.
 Your summary should entice potential users to learn more.
 Your description, which appears on the Microsoft AppSource landing page, should provide more detail about your solution and its value.

 The summary that you supply with your submission is the text that is shown to users in Microsoft AppSource and in-product search results.
 You want it to be original, engaging, and directed at your target audience.
 Describe your solution and its value to your target customer, in one or two sentences:

 - Put the most important information first.

-- Do not repeat the title.
+- Do not repeat the name.

 - Avoid using jargon or specialized terminology; don't assume that users know what they're looking for.

 - Include keywords that customers might search for.